duckduckcode/python-ticket-manager-book/planning.md

 ## Visual Flow Diagram

 This may be hand drawn or computer generated.
-It may be reviewed and changed during development of your project, but you must do a best-guess plan before beginning.
+It may be reviewed and changed during development of your project, but you must do a plan before beginning.

 ## Data Flow Diagram

 This may be hand drawn or computer generated.
-It may be reviewed and changed during development of your project, but you must do a best-guess plan before beginning.
+It may be reviewed and changed during development of your project, but you must do a plan before beginning.

 ## Test Plan